oddbabble/kitakaze/README.md

 A lot more exciting than the kernel workspace, but the kernel workspace isn't too shabby I must say.
 You can use the [GraphiQL IDE](https://github.com/graphql/graphiql) to explore the system, much like an application would use the GraphQL api.

+## Explanation of Initialization Steps

+The init.sh bundles up several steps that can be performed manually.
+All commands are designed to execute in the environment where the Ultrastructure
+PostgreSQL instance is up n' running - whether this is remotely or locally emulated.

+### Bootstrapping
+  In you shell, do:

+    java -jar target/navi.jar bootstrap

+You will then see the boot sequence of the Ultrastructure instance into the PostgreSQL database for your Heroku application.
+Note that this will take a lot of time if you're using the free version of Heroku.
+The application keeps bumping up against memory limits and it doesn't run all that great on purpose - they want you to upgrade and pay them cash.
+But it will eventually finish and when you do, you have an initialized Ultrastructure instance.

+### Loading Northwind

+To load the Northwind ontology, in the same bash process as above, do:

+    java -jar target/navi.jar load data/northwind.1.json

+This loads the base ontology of the Northwind/Ultrastructure mashup.

+### Loading Demo Scenario Ontology

+You can load the demo scenario ontology in the same bash process as above by doing:

+    java -jar target/navi.jar load data/scenario.1.json

+### Loading Demo Scenario State

+Finally, you can load the snapshot state of the demo by:

+    java -jar target/navi.jar load-snap data/demo-data.json